edersoncorbari/edersoncorbari.github.io/_posts/2023-06-03-rust-rest-api-postgresql.md

 $ cargo run
 {%endhighlight%}

-*But remember if you need to have a running postgreSQL database!*
+*But remember if you need to have a running PostgreSQL database!*

-If you don't want to compile the project manually, just run Docker to create the containers and simply test the endpoints!
+If you don't want to compile the project manually, just run **Docker** to create the containers and simply test the endpoints!

 ## 4. Tests